puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 - Flags for using certificates generated in previous steps:

   - `--root-ca-file` to `ca.crt`
-  - `--cluster-signing-cert-file` to `ca.crt`, if External CA mode is disabled, otherwise to `""`
+  - `--cluster-signing-cert-file` to `ca.crt`, if External CA mode is not in use, otherwise to `""`
-  - `--cluster-signing-key-file` to `ca.key`, if External CA mode is disabled, otherwise to `""`
+  - `--cluster-signing-key-file` to `ca.key`, if External CA mode is turned off, otherwise to `""`
   - `--service-account-private-key-file` to `sa.key`

 #### Scheduler

-The static Pod manifest for the scheduler is not affected by parameters provided by the users.
+The static Pod manifest for the scheduler is not influenced by parameters provided by the users.

 ### Generate static Pod manifest for local etcd